-Maltese dogs only grow to around seven to 12 inches in height and weigh about four to eight pounds.
+Maltese dogs only grow to around 7-12 inches in height and weigh about 4-8 pounds.
 They are the perfect size for snuggling on your lap.
 They are probably best known for their long and silky white coat that hangs down to the ground.
-They initially came in colors other than white, but were purposely bred to be only this color.
+They initially came in colors other than white but were purposely bred to be only this color.

 They do not have an undercoat and shed very little.
 However, their coat needs regular brushing to keep it from getting matted.
 Their long hair can be tied in a topknot to keep it out of their eyes or trimmed short in what’s called a “puppy cut.”
 This cut makes them look like an adorable baby furball at any age.

-A dog’s personality is based largely on their environment and experiences with the world, but this breed is known to have a number of wonderful character traits.
-They are typically gentle, loving, obedient, affectionate, smart, and trusting.
-They are also fun, lively, and very playful even as they get older.
+A dog’s personality is based largely on their environment and experiences with the world, but this breed is known to have many wonderful character traits.
+They are typically gentle, loving, obedient, affectionate, intelligent, and trusting.
+They are also fun, lively, and very playful even as they age.

 They adore humans and like to be very close to them—either right underfoot, cozy in your arms, or cuddling in your lap.
 Because they like attention and closeness so much, they can be prone to separation anxiety.
 You can help avoid separation anxiety by crate training your Maltese dog.
 This gives your little friend a safe and cozy place to rest when you have to leave them home alone.

-Maltese dogs typically make for great family dogs and are good with older children, but can be snappish with younger children.
-You can help prevent this behavior by socializing your Maltese dog early and by giving them lots of exposure to small kids.
+The Maltese dog temperament typically makes them great family dogs, and they are good with older children but can be snappish with younger children.
+You can help prevent this behavior by socializing your Maltese dog early and giving them lots of exposure to small kids.

 Since they are such people pleasers, they can be trained fairly well and pick up new tricks easily.
 However, you may need a little extra time and patience to housetrain them.
 They are also known to be picky eaters, and may require more than a simple can of dog food.
 In addition, they are very alert and tend to react to unfamiliar noises or people with a flurry of barking.